pensacola1989/apppress/README.md

 Start a AppPress platform or create a free WebApp in minutes.

---Ember.js(ember-data), Node.js(express, mongoose), MongoDB, Yeoman
+--AngularJS, Node.js(express, mongoose), MongoDB, Yeoman

 ## Licenses